 Shh!
-We’re designing offices for wellbeing
+We’re designing offices for well-being

 Do you want to make your next office design sound as good as it looks?
-Open plan offices, polished concrete floors and exposed ceilings are driving a growing need for acoustic improvements.
+Open-plan offices, polished concrete floors, and exposed ceilings are driving a growing need for acoustic improvements.

-There are key trends shaping office design today.
+Let’s take a look at the four key trends shaping office design today.

-Extended scrutiny will be focused on the safety of building materials for office occupiers, in terms of their fire resistance, particle emissions and cleanability.
+Extended scrutiny will be focused on the safety of building materials for office occupiers, in terms of their fire resistance, particle emissions, and cleanability.

 Sourced from natural stone, our solutions repel mould and bacteria.
 They’re durable, fire resistant, easily cleaned and awarded best-in-class indoor climate labels making it easier to keep healthy buildings for happier occupants.

 Sustainability will continue to occupy centre stage, with a growing spotlight specifically on product durability and how construction products contribute to a circular economy.

 Our products are made of stone wool, which is durable and recyclable.
 In fact, our acoustic solutions are fully close looped, with more than 90% of our products are Cradle to Cradle Certified® Silver and Bronze.

 We’re continuously working to reduce our carbon footprint across our supply chain with a clear direction, vision, and goal.